-So popular in fact that Amazon accounts for 5% of total US retail turnover (nearly $68 billion in 2013).
+In fact, so popular that Amazon accounts for 10.8% of total US retail turnover (nearly $218 billion in 2021) and 37.8 % of the US ecommerce market, becoming the leading online retailer in the country.
 In terms of NPS, Amazon’s score is 50% higher than main street stalwart Macy’s.

-According to Prosper Insights’ 2017 survey of more than 7,500 U.S. adults, more than three-quarters (76.7%) of Macy’s most frequent shoppers headed to Amazon during the holiday season in 2017.
+According to Prosper Insights’ survey of over 7,500 U.S. adults, more than three-quarters (76.7%) of Macy’s most frequent shoppers headed to Amazon during the holiday season.

-Amazon has redefined the meaning of shopping experience.
+Amazon has redefined the meaning of the shopping experience.
 Now shoppers don’t need face-to-face communication to make a purchase and gain public trust.
-Good pricing, product reviews, fast shipping and easy returns seem to have replaced the traditional shopping.
+Good pricing, product reviews, fast shipping, and easy returns seem to have replaced traditional shopping.

 The secrets of Amazon’s success

 It is important to note that Amazon’s journey to success has been a long and difficult road.
-For many years the company posted little or no profit while they refined the technology and processes that power their current success.
+For many years the company posted little or no profit while refining the technology and processes that power its current success.

 The good news is that your business can “steal” many of these techniques to improve your own customer satisfaction ratings.
 Here are some to consider.